Interplay between intraspecific suppression and environment in shaping biodiversity: Conclusion and discussion

-In this paper, we have investigated the effect of intraspecific suppression on consumer diversity in large ecological systems.
-Employing the cavity method and generating functional analysis, we derived the consumer abundance distribution $P(N)$, the resource abundance distribution $P(R)$, formula of the relative diversity $S^*/M^*$, and its lower and upper bounds.
-Our theoretical findings have been validated through comparison with numerical simulation results.
-Notably, our results demonstrate that intraspecific suppression serves to augment consumer diversity and has the potential to increase the number of coexisting consumers beyond the available resources.
-This observation helps to elucidate the plankton paradox within competition-based models.
+In this paper, we have investigated the effects of intraspecific suppression and resource input on consumer diversity in large ecological systems.
+Employing DMFT, we have derived the consumer abundance distribution $P(N)$, the resource abundance distribution $P(R)$, the formula of the relative diversity $S^*/M^*$, and its upper and lower bounds.
+Our theoretical findings have been validated through comparison with numerical integration results.
+Notably, our results highlight that the interplay between intraspecific suppression and resource input determines the diversity.
+In particular, we find that the number of coexisting consumer species can exceed the number of resource types ($S^/M^ > 1$), challenging a classical principle in ecology and statistical physics.